priyankabhatla/Customer_Segmentation_Retail/README.md

 # 🌐 Project Overview

 This repository is dedicated to a comprehensive project that explores the dynamic landscape of online retail, centered around a dataset from a UK-based retailer available through the UCI Machine Learning Repository.
-The dataset captures all transactions made between 2010 and 2011, offering a robust foundation for developing advanced customer segmentation and recommendation systems aimed at refining marketing strategies and driving sales growth.
+The dataset captures all transactions made between 2010 and 2011, offering a robust foundation for developing advanced customer segmentation aimed at refining marketing strategies and driving sales growth.

 ## 🌟 Problem Statement